City Guide for: Constanța, Romania

 Capidava Fortress

 Explore the ruins of the Roman fortress of Capidava, strategically located on the banks of the Danube River.
-This ancient fortress played a crucial role in defending the Roman Empire's borders.
-Wander through the remains of the walls, towers, and gates, imagining the lives of the Roman soldiers who once garrisoned this outpost.
-The site offers a glimpse into Roman military architecture and the region's strategic importance in antiquity.
+Discover the remains of the defensive walls, towers, and buildings, imagining the lives of the Roman soldiers who once guarded this important frontier.
+The site offers a fascinating glimpse into Roman military architecture and history.

 Travel Time